The Underdog (1943 film)

 The Underdog is a 1943 American drama film directed by William Nigh and starring Barton MacLane, Jan Wiley and Charlotte Wynters.

 It is a story of how a dog overcomes his fear of fire when his young master is endangered by saboteurs.

-Synopsis
+Plot

 After losing his farm, a man moves to a small town in World War II.
 His elder son is away serving in the army, while his younger boy struggles to fit in and clashes with a neighbourhood gang.